FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/certificates.md

 ## Role definition

-There are four roles in the FISCO-BCOS certificate structure, namely the alliance chain committee administrator, agency, node, and SDK.
+There are four roles in the FISCO BCOS certificate structure, namely the alliance chain committee administrator, agency, node, and SDK.

 ### Alliance chain committee